 The measured bulk density is then used to convert the biochar volume into mass (tons dry matter) with an accuracy of at least +/- 20% (Annex 2).
 The C-content of the respective biochar is used to calculate the amount of carbon contained in a given volume of biochar.

-Carbon sequestered (kg C) = Biochar produced (l) x Bulk Density (g l-1) x Carbon content (%)
+Carbon for C-sink (kg C) = Biochar produced (l) x Bulk Density (g $l^{-1}$ ) x Carbon content (%)